 Willie and Fran liked to picnic on their favorite granite bluff.
 It overlooked the Atlantic Ocean.
-Warm summer updrafts carried up the sound of waves below.
+Warm summer updrafts carried the sound of waves up from below.
 The last time they visited what they called their “private place,” they made love.
-It was beautiful.
-No one noticed, not a soul.
-Not even the seagulls.
-A sparkling day, soft sounds lovers make, and the noises from the sea.

 Fran touched his cheek and thought, “How can I not love this man?”

 And from that day forward, she wrote to him every Sunday.
 Willie came home from Viet Nam three years later.
 The loss of one his hands and a leg mattered not.
 They embraced tight for three full minutes.
 Tears of love and sweetest joy bathed each other’s shoulders.